PhobGCC/PhobGCC-doc/For_Makers/Phob2_Ordering_Guide.md

 # Parts You Don't Need

-Don't acquirs these, because they're not necessary or won't work with PhobGCC 2.0.2 at all:
+Don't acquire these, because they're not necessary or won't work with PhobGCC 2.0.2 at all:

 * Snapback capacitors, snapback modules: snapback is corrected in software.
 * Heartbeat modules or equivalent shunt resistors: we have no stick potentiometers so these are unnecessary.